bkjones/MinistryOfPackages/README.rst

 What is MinistryOfPackages?
 =============================

 A simple Python package index server implementation, meant for internal use (at least for now).
-It requires Tornado (http://www.tornadoweb.org), and it's tested with pip and Python 2.7 It is not tested with easy_install, and easy_install support is not a near-term goal or priority (Please use pip)
+The expectation is that it runs behind a firewall, and also most likely a reverse proxy.
+It requires PyYAML and Tornado (http://www.tornadoweb.org), and it's tested with pip and Python 2.7 It is not tested with easy_install, and easy_install support is not a near-term goal or priority (Please use pip)

-It requires pyyaml and tornado-1.2.x.

 What Works Now?
 ===================